Mini-Ware/CTF-Journey/README.md

-# CTF-Tools
+# CTF-Journey
-Some useful tips for various CTF challenges
+Some useful tips for various types of CTF challenges